jesscleish/Group68_ItemSwap/README.md

 `dbConnection.php` reads the ini file and connects to the database with those credentials

-Then, one can either import [these sample listings and users](https://github.com/SOFE2720/Group68_ItemSwap/blob/main/databaseSampleListings.sql)) into the database through phpMyAdmin (or similar software), or create their own to test functionality.
+Then, you can either import [these sample listings and users](https://github.com/SOFE2720/Group68_ItemSwap/blob/main/databaseSampleListings.sql) into the new, empty database databaseName through phpMyAdmin (or similar software), or create their own to test functionality.

-The php.ini sample file is included in the [Code folder](https://github.com/SOFE2720/Group68_ItemSwap/tree/main/Code), but can be directly downloaded [here](linkhere).
+The php.ini sample file is included in the [Code folder](https://github.com/SOFE2720/Group68_ItemSwap/tree/main/Code), but can be directly downloaded [here](https://github.com/SOFE2720/Group68_ItemSwap/blob/main/Code/php.ini).
 Ensure this Main Code folder is stored on your webserver.
 Then, the site should be good to go!

 ---
 ## Table of Contents